misurida/eg-elements/doc/Modal.md

 - **content**: {type: String, default: null}: A string to be display in a paragraph as modal content.
 - **back**: {type: String, default: null}: If defined, a default button will be displayed in the footer.
 The label button will be the value of *back.*
 - **b**: {type: Boolean, default: false}: Shortcut to use the back button with the default label.
 - **validate**: {type: String, default: null}: If defined, a primary button will be displayed in the right of the footer.
-The label button will be the value of *validate.*
+The label button will be the value of "validate"*.*
 - **v**: {type: Boolean, default: false}: Shortcut to use the primary button with the default label.

 ### Helpers